 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 The amended guidance requires incremental reportable segment disclosures, primarily about significant segment expenses.
 The amendments also require entities with a single reportable segment to provide all disclosures required by these amendments, and all existing segment disclosures.
 The amendments do not change how an entity identifies its operating segments, aggregates those operating segments, or applies quantitative thresholds to determine its reportable segments.
 The amendments will be applied retrospectively to all prior periods presented in the financial statements and is effective for fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024 with early adoption permitted.
-The Company has evaluated the effect of adopting the new disclosure requirements.
-While the standard requires additional disclosures related to the Company's single reportable segment, the standard will not have any impact on the Company's consolidated financial position, results of operations, or cash flows.
+The Company is evaluating the effect of adopting the new disclosure requirements.